Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Starting with the Speaker and following the Rotation Cycler, each player may spend resources to receive one Trade Good for each two resources spent.
 </div>

-#### 4) Unlock Racial Advancements <a name="UnlockRacialAdvancements_StatusPhaseStep"></a>
+#### 4) Unlock Racial Upgrades <a name="UnlockRacialUpgrades_StatusPhaseStep"></a>
 <div>

-Starting with the Speaker and following the Rotation Cycler, each player may now unlock some of her [Racial Advancements](#user-content-RacialAdvancements) by spending resources.
+Starting with the Speaker and following the Rotation Cycler, each player may now unlock some of her [Racial Upgrades](#user-content-RacialUpgrades) by spending resources.

-The cost of unlocking a Racial Advancements is computed as follows:
+The cost of unlocking a Racial Upgrades is computed as follows:

 * Base cost (printed on the card)
 * **\-** Victory Points (owned by the player)
 * **\+**
- Base costs of the other Racial Advancements the player has already unlocked
+ Base costs of the other Racial Upgrades the player has already unlocked

-Multiple Racial Advancements can be unlocked at the same time, but they must be unlocked one after the other.
+Multiple Racial Upgrades can be unlocked at the same time, but they must be unlocked one after the other.
 </div>

 #### 5) Refresh Planets <a name="RefreshPlanets_StatusPhaseStep"></a>